 XXIV.
-RESCHEDULING SCHOOL OF LAW EXAMS
+SCHOOL OF LAW EXAMS

 - A. All school of law exams shall be scheduled by the designee of the Dean: the Associate Dean for Academics. - B. Course Exam Rescheduling.
 A student may obtain a rescheduling of an examination only upon the prior, written, discretionary approval of the Associate Dean for Academics or the Dean.
 Rescheduling an examination is an extraordinary event, and students should expect such requests to be denied in the absence of exceptional circumstances.
 Multiple exams in one day is not an extraordinary event.
 Students may take two (2) or more exams in one day. - C. Reschedule Date: The date for the taking of any rescheduled examination shall be set by the Associate Dean for Academics or the Dean.
-Students should expect any rescheduled examination to be administered only on the School of Law's designated Exam Conflict Day.
-Exceptions to this scheduling will be exceedingly rare, and students should not anticipate ever being granted a rescheduled examination date. - D. Conditions.
+Students should not anticipate ever being granted a rescheduled examination date.
+Circumstances must be extraordinary to warrant a rescheduled exam. - D. Conditions.
 In considering requests for the rescheduling of an examination in the absence of course exam conflicts, the Associate Dean for Academics may require such documentation and impose such conditions as he or she deems proper.
-No individual faculty member at the School of Law may grant a rescheduling. - E. Students must be seated and prepared to begin the exam a minimum of five (5) minutes prior to the scheduled start of the exam. - F. Students who are late for an exam must complete the exam by handwriting in a proctor-designated bluebook.
-Computers may not be used by students who were not in their seat prepared for the exam administration a minimum of five (5) minutes prior to the schedule start of the exam. - G. Students may leave the exam room after the completion of their exam but may not exit the exam room during the last thirty (30) minutes of the exam administration.
+No individual faculty member at the School of Law may grant a rescheduling. - E. Students must be seated and prepared to begin the exam a minimum of five (5) minutes prior to the scheduled start of the exam.
+A student may be prohibited from taking an exam if the student arrives late. - F. Students who are late for an exam must complete the exam by handwriting in a proctor-designated bluebook.
+Computers may not be used by students who were not in their seat prepared for the exam administration a minimum of five (5) minutes prior to the schedule start of the exam.
+If handwritten exams are prohibited by the course instructor, a tardy student will not be permitted to take the exam.
+Individual professors may preclude tardy students from entering the exam room or taking the exam under any circumstance.